 + δs(s,A - s,DA) + θss,DA + θs(s,A - s,DA)

 The decomposition in equation (6) is from the perspective of a disadvantaged student.
 The first term, βDAʹ(A - DA), indicates how much of the test score gap is due to differences in child and family characteristics between advantaged and disadvantaged students, applied to the “productivity” of a disadvantaged student (βDA).
 In other words, it reflects how different the attainment of the disadvantaged student would be if he or she had the family and child characteristics of an advantaged student but retained the “productivity” of a disadvantaged student.
 The second term, (βA - βDA)ʹDA, measures the contribution to the gap that is due to differences between advantaged and disadvantaged students in the “productivity” of child and family characteristics, applied to the average characteristics of a disadvantaged student (DA).
 That is, it indicates how different the attainment of a disadvantaged student would be if he or she had the “productivity” of an advantaged student, given his or her characteristics as a disadvantaged student.
 The third term allows for an interaction effect between the first two terms; the intuition for this term will be apparent in the discussion below of Figure 1.
 The fourth term, δs(s,A – s,DA), detects the extent to which the gap is due to advantaged and disadvantaged students attending different schools (as reflected in differences in the s variables across advantaged and disadvantaged students), measured in terms of the impact of each school on disadvantaged students (δs).
 The fifth term, θss,DA, measures how much of the gap is due to the fact that advantaged students may learn more than disadvantaged students in the same school, even after controlling for their individual and household characteristics, applied to the distribution of students in the disadvantaged schools (the s,DA variables).
-Finally, the θs(s,A -s,DA) term allows for interaction effects between the fourth and fifth terms.
+Finally, the sixth term, θs(s,A -s,DA), allows for interaction effects between the fourth and fifth terms.

 A visual interpretation of this decomposition is given in Figure 1.
 For simplicity, assume that there is one X variable, which is on the horizontal axis.
 The average test score in the third time period (3) is shown on the vertical axis for given values of X. The average test scores of disadvantaged children for different values of X are depicted by the lower upward-sloped line, labelled “slope = βDA”, and the average test scores of advantaged children, conditional on X, are depicted by the higher upward-sloped line, labelled “slope = βA”.
 The mean value of X for the disadvantaged group is given by DA, which implies that the mean value of test scores for that group is given by 3,DA, and is also depicted on the graph by the point A. Similarly, the mean value of X for the advantaged group is given by A, and the mean value of test scores for that group is given by 3,A, and is depicted on the graph by the point D.